About The IECCD

 Who We Are

 The IECCD is a place of ministerial support for early career clergy of all denominations, a place where they can consult with pastors who are in a similar ministry and missional setting.
-It is a place for clergy to receive practical It is a place that seeks to be bold by educating clergy about LGBTQI persons, #BlackLivesMatter, systemic racism, and immigration rights.
+It is also a place for clergy to receive practical tools.
+It is also a place that seeks to be bold by educating clergy about LGBTQI persons, #BlackLivesMatter, systemic racism, and immigration rights.
 It is a place for clergy who want to be change agents in their communities, but who don’t quite have the tools to do so.
 It is a place for clergy who serve congregations whose membership reflects the vast political spectrum of American politics.
 It is a place where clergy who want to learn how to address these issues within their congregations can turn.
 It is also a place where we recognize a person’s call to ministry and we help them understand what that call means in the 21st century.